kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   //
   // Supported kinds:
   // - Service (Core): Only the Service's EndpointSlices are used for endpoint resolution.
 All other
-  //   Service spec fields - including ClusterIP, DNS, internalTrafficPolicy, externalTrafficPolicy,
+  //   Service spec fields - including but not limited to ClusterIP, DNS, internalTrafficPolicy,
-  //   sessionAffinity, and trafficDistribution - are not used.
-Only ClusterIP and headless (clusterIP: None)
+  //   externalTrafficPolicy, sessionAffinity, and trafficDistribution - are not used.
+Only ClusterIP
-  //   Services are supported.
-ExternalName, NodePort, and LoadBalancer Service types MUST be rejected.
+  //   and headless (clusterIP: None) Services are supported.
+ExternalName, NodePort, and LoadBalancer
+  //   Service types MUST be rejected.
   //
+  // Note: Support for kind: Service is temporary and will be deprecated once the
+  // upstream EndpointSelector resource (KEP-6116) is available.
+Users are expected
+  // to migrate to EndpointSelector at that point.
+  //
   // Cross-namespace references are allowed and indicate a consumer override.
-  //
-  // <gateway:util:excludeFromCRD>
-  // Notes for implementers:
-  //
-  // When the upstream EndpointSelector resource (KEP-6116) reaches GA,
-  // SelectorRef will also accept kind: EndpointSelector.
-Implementations
-  // should anticipate this field becoming optional and supporting additional
-  // kinds in the future.
-  // </gateway:util:excludeFromCRD>
   //
   // +required
   SelectorRef ObjectReference `json:"selectorRef"`